WARNING: unbalanced footnote start tag short code found.

 As you age, the outer layer of skin becomes thinner and connective tissue loses elasticity and strength, leading to saggy, wrinkled skin.
 The oil glands in your skin also start producing less oil.
 This reduces the protective coating of oil which covers your skin and leaves it dry and itchy.

-The changes in your skin are influenced by your genetic makeup, but there’s a lot that you do which can either accelerate or slow down aging.1 Here are 9 everyday habits that can contribute to aging your skin.
+The changes in your skin are influenced by your genetic makeup, but there’s a lot that you do which can either accelerate or slow down aging.[ref]Aging changes in skin.
+National Institutes of Health.[/ref] Here are 9 everyday habits that can contribute to aging your skin.

 1. Skimping On Sunscreen